hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 ```

 The fileds `public_keys`; `services`; `context` are a direnct copy of the create event `E-1`
 Note the public Master keys and public VDR keys MUST be of the keys of the type `SECP256K1_CURVE_NAME`.
-Those keys will be used by the PRISM Node, PRISM Indexer and othets libs to validate the chains of each SSI.
+Those keys will be used by the PRISM Node, PRISM Indexer and others libs to validate the chains of each SSI.
-If another curve is used on those keys, the keys Should be igored.
+If another curve is used on those keys, the keys Should be ignored.

 On saction ???? with will describe how to converted from this SSI struture into the DID Document.